microsoft/msix-packaging/README.md

     On Mac using make:
         ./makemac
+        ./makeios

+    On Linux using make:
+        ./makelinux
+        ./makeaosp

 SUPPORT
 -------
     TODO: write stuffs here

-HOW TO CONTRIBUTE TO xPlatAppx
+HOW TO CONTRIBUTE TO MSIX Packaging SDK
 ------------------------------
     TODO: write stuffs here